lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 related to the primary learning objective, that can be used to help solve the primary goal.
 For example, here our primary task is to assign proteins to their sub-cellular niche with high generalisation accuracy from data collected from quantitative MS-based experiments.
+We have already seen that straightforward supervised ML works well for these types of experiments, however, Transfer learning is particularly useful for classes that are not as well separated.

 In the example below we extract Gene Ontology (GO) information to use as an auxiliary data source to help solve our task of protein localisation prediction.

 Using the functions `setAnnotationParams` and `makeGoSet` we can